Home Articles Architectural Technology 7 Powerful iPad Apps for Modern Landscape Architecture & Garden Design

 3. Concepts

 Concepts offers an infinite canvas with vector-based drawing tools, making it ideal for iterative landscape planning, zoning diagrams, and detailed garden layouts.
 Its mixture of sketch-based freedom and vector precision allows designers to zoom endlessly without losing quality.
 Concepts is particularly valuable during early master planning because it supports flexible diagramming, workflows based on layers and color coding, and efficient revisions.
-With its customizable toolsets and fluid interface, Concepts encourages continuous exploration and experimentation—perfect for designers who think visually and prefer non-linear ideation.
+With its customizable toolsets and fluid interface, Concepts encourages continuous exploration and experimentation, a quality that suits designers who think visually and prefer non-linear ideation.

 4. Shapr3D